-“Talent is always hard to attract and retain.”
+And there’s this persistent issue: “Talent is always hard to attract and retain.”

 The Best of Times

-Despite these obstacles, our clients all led with optimism in their responses.
+Despite these obstacles, our clients also led with optimism in their responses.
 They see a market that continues to grow and evolve, creating boundless opportunity for them to provide meaningful value to their clients.

 “The continued development of attribution and testing along with creative flexibility yields really great opportunities for data-backed creative…right and left brained stuff, which is really powerful and a joy to develop.”

 “There’s a tremendous amount of channel platforms and apps we can use, making it possible to innovate around those new approaches and deliver new services.”

 “There are so many new mediums to test with.
 These require new thinking, new design, and new strategy, which clients desperately need and lack the time to understand and execute themselves.”